floydhub/floyd-docs/docs/guides/data/mounting_data.md

 This allows you to iterate on the ouput of a past job.

 You can refer to the output of a job by its name with `/output` appended to it.
-For example: `floydhub/projects/handwriting-recognition/12/output` refers to the output of the job `floydhub/projects/handwriting-recognition/12`
+For example: `mckay/projects/quick-start/1/output` refers to the output of the job `mckay/projects/quick-start/1`

 Use the `--data` flag in the `floyd run` command, mount past output to a job, just as you would to mount a dataset.
 For example:

 ```
 $ floyd run \
-  --data floydhub/projects/handwriting-recognition/12/output:/filtered_training_data \
+  --data mckay/projects/quick-start/1/output:/model
-  "python train.py"
+  'python eval.py'
 ```

-This will make the output of `floydhub/projects/handwriting-recognition/12` available at `/filtered_training_data` for the new job to use.
+This will make the output of `mckay/projects/quick-start/1` available at `/model` for the new job to use.

 Note: You need to have access to a job to be able to mount its output.